CodeAdventure/meteor-reactive-property/README.md

 It does not use the EMCAScript 5 Object features since they don't work in all browsers yet.

 ## Install with Meteorite
-Install the module with: `mrt add codeadventure-reactive-property`
+Install the module with: `mrt add ca-reactive-property`

 ## Documentation
 http://CodeAdventure.github.io/meteor-reactive-property